The Craw Home, Circa 1840 [Map]

 A beautiful golden oak main staircase leads to the main foyer and on the north side of this space is a large parlor with a small adjacent room.
 The foyer is the center of the house and also opens to a second parlor which features a lovely fireplace with a golden oak mantel and surround.
 Parallel to this room, to the rear, is the dining room whose centerpiece is a beautiful Chippendale dining room set.

 The modern kitchen opens to the attached woodshed and is directly adjacent to the family room.
 This room has a large bow window with a padded window seat that overlooks the horseshoe driveway.
-Outside, a privy (outhouse) still stands as does a smoke house, a garage with an old-fashioned gas pump, a toolshed, corn crib, chicken house, turkey house, pig house and, as well, a new pole barn.
-Down the lane that leads to the pastures stand two silos-all remnants of a large working farm that supported three generations of the Craw family
+Outside, a privy (outhouse) still stands, as does a smoke house, a garage with an old-fashioned gas pump, a toolshed, corn crib, chicken house, turkey house, pig house, and a new pole barn.
+Down the lane that leads to the pastures stand two silos-all remnants of a large working farm that supported three generations of the Craw family.